MuhammadUmerH/Amazon/README.md

 # Amazon

-I created a clone of Amazon
+I created a clone of Amazon by using CSS